WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 Programming languages, on the other hand, depend heavily on exact syntax.
 Specific keywords are required, punctuation matters, and a missing comma or bracket may break the entire program.
 Programming languages require strict syntax and tightly constrained semantics.

+> **Practical Consequence**
+> When procedures are encoded as **structured JSON workflow variables**, the LLM tends to follow them more precisely than equivalent free-form natural language instructions.

 For this reason, when procedures are encoded as structured JSON workflow variables, the LLM tends to follow them more precisely than equivalent free-form natural language instructions.

 Externalizing workflow logic into a JSON structure helps address both limitations: structured formats strengthen syntactic focus, while state, branching, and execution rules are shifted out of the LLM into an explicit machine-readable layer.

+---

 ### Recommended Action

 Use prompts for conversation, tone, intent recognition, summarization, and general reasoning.

+> **Do Not Rely on Prompts Alone**
+> Do not rely on prompts alone to guarantee consistent execution of multi-step procedures, troubleshooting paths, or conditional workflows.

 Do not rely on prompts alone to guarantee consistent execution of multi-step procedures, troubleshooting paths, or conditional workflows.